Home | Portfolio | Terms and Conditions | E-mail me | LinkedIn

 The following is an illustration of how cumulative binomial probability can be calculated, and how a Shiny Web App can be used to make the analysis more intuitive.

-- Predicting Hotel Cancellations with ExtraTreesClassifier and Logistic Regression
+- Predicting Hotel Cancellations with Support Vector Machines and ARIMA

-Here is an example of how the ExtraTreesClassifier and Logistic Regression models can be used in Python to determine whether a potential customer will cancel their hotel booking or not.
+Here is an example of how Support Vector Machines and the ARIMA model can be used in Python to determine whether a potential customer will cancel their hotel booking or not.

 - Visualizing New York City WiFi Access with K-Means Clustering